-When most people think of New Year resolutions, they think of joining the gym, committing to read more, or pledging to consume less alcohol.
+When most people think of making a new years resolution, they think of joining the gym, committing to read more, or pledging to consume less alcohol.
 Inevitably, a few weeks into January, these aspirations are all but a forgotten memory.

 My copy of ‘War and Peace’ has still yet to be read beyond the introduction, and I cancelled my gym membership after coming to the realization that skipping my workouts was giving me a far greater adrenaline rush than climbing the Stairmaster.

-So this year I’m doing something radical and committing to do more of something I actually enjoy: having sex.
+So this year I’m doing something radical and committing to do more of something I actually enjoy for my new years resolution: having sex.
 I should add that my resolution to have more sex includes both the coupled-up and solo kind, because #masturbationisselfcare.

 Here’s the thing about sex: it’s completely free, releases endorphins, lowers stress and is arguably more enjoyable than reading ‘War and Peace’ over to cover.
 So why do we treat it like the last thing on our to-do list?
 Like an “I’ll get to it later, if I have the time and the energy” task?